Ocean Casino Resort: Ocean (2018–present)

 On January 9, 2018, the hotel was sold for $200 million to AC Ocean Walk, whose majority owner was Bruce Deifik, and renamed Ocean Resort Casino, with a reopening announced for Summer 2018.

 In late January 2018, the online casino supplier GAN announced it would power an online gambling arm of the Ocean Resort Casino and anticipated the site's launching in 2018.

 On April 2, 2018, it was announced that the resort would join Hyatt Hotels' unbranded Unbound Collection.

 In May 2018, the Ocean Resort Casino partnered with William Hill to offer sports betting.
 Additionally that month, casino officials confirmed a June 28 reopening date.
 After receiving approval from state gaming regulators, the property opened on June 27, 2018.

 In July 2018, the Ocean Resort Casino launched an online casino with over 50 available slot games.
 Players must be in New Jersey and at least 21 years of age to play.

 On November 11, 2018, Ocean Resort Casino will begin issuing the Ocean Premier Honor Card, a Gold tier players club loyalty card for active-duty military and veterans.

 On January 10, 2019, AC Ocean Walk's majority owner Bruce Deifik announced that the casino had been sold to an unidentified owner for an unspecified price.
 Deifik said the new owner planned to invest an additional $70 million into upgrading the venue.
 On January 28, the new owner was identified as Luxor Capital Group LP, a New York-based hedge fund with around $3.2 billion in assets under management.
 Luxor was among the groups that provided financing for Deifik's 2018 purchase of the venue.

-With the takeover by the new owners and under the direction of the trustee Eric Matejevich, the property was renamed Ocean Casino Resort on April 10, 2019 to indicate a shift in direction and the emphasis on its casino operation.
+With the takeover by the new owners and under the direction of the trustee Eric Matejevich, the property was renamed Ocean Casino Resort on April 10, 2019, to indicate a shift in direction and the emphasis on its casino operation.

 On December 28, 2020, Ocean Casino Resort announced the opening of "The Cove", a new high-limit slots area covering 7,450-square-feet.
 The new development cost around $2 million and houses approximately 140 slot machines.
 The Cove also contains a bar with a selection of alcohol with cocktail service and a dedicated cage.

-On March 15, 2021, Ocean Casino Resort debuted its new 2000-square-foot luxury gaming lounge known as "The Loft".
-The Loft sits above the 44-story casino and provides guests with high-limit gambling, a bar with high-end beverages, and personal services such as enhanced security and a private butler.
-The Loft's high-limit tables included blackjack, roulette, and baccarat at launch.
-Ocean Casino Resort opened The Loft during the COVID-19 pandemic, so the area has been designed with health and safety in mind, and deep cleaning takes place each day.
+In 2022, the Casino debuted a new sports bar and gaming area called “The Gallery Bar, Book & Games,” with a 100-foot elevated bar and lounge and 140 feet of LED walls.
+Additionally, a $75 million investment resulted in the completion of 460 guest rooms and suites on 12 floors, which had sat empty since the building was constructed.
+Serendipity 3, a NYC restaurant, opened an outpost in the hotel on June 1, 2022, followed by a new Starbucks that summer.

+The resort will undergo a $50 million renovation starting in 2025.
+The renovations will include a refurbishment of 559 hotel rooms, expanded casino space, new restaurants and an eighteen hole mini-putt golf course.